Industry outlook: The way forward is electrification

 Emissions from fossil fuels are widely known to cause climate change, while also posing hazards to human health and global ecosystems.
 In recent years, governments and policy makers have responded by putting in place legislation and environmental targets designed to minimize our dependence on fossil fuels.
 One key feature of this process will be the transition away from fossil-based energy to clean electricity.

-Researchers believe the deep decarbonization of the power sector will be key as governments and industry players seek to meet the climate targets set by the Paris Agreement and the European Green Deal, the latter of which pledges a green transformation of the EU with a view to achieving carbon neutrality by 2050.
+Researchers believe the deep decarbonization of the power sector will be key as governments and industry players seek to meet the climate targets set by the Paris Agreement and the European Green Deal, the latter of which pledges a green transformation of the EU with a view to achieving a 55 percent emissions reduction by 2030, ratcheting up from the current target of 40 percent, and ultimately carbon neutrality by 2050.

 Electrifying industrial processes is central